wely/DevCamp/HOL/dotnet/12-IoTHub-ACI/README.md

 ![image](./media/12-net-ex4-1-e.PNG)

-You shoul also see them created in the portal
+You should also see them created in the portal

 ![image](./media/12-net-ex4-1-f.PNG)